sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 ## Create the configuration file

 You need to edit the IoT Edge deployment manifest file called *deployment.amd64.json*.
+This is the IoT Edge deployment manifest for the gateway device.
 Copy this file to the *storage* folder before you make any changes:

 1. Create a folder called *storage* in the local copy of the **lva-gateway** repository.
 This folder is ignored by Git so as to prevent you accidentally checking in any confidential information.